 CFEE President & CEO Jay Hansen said, “With the renewed commitment between Japan and California to work with each other, the delegation’s visit will facilitate the exchange of best practices and strengthen relationships with our Pacific Rim partners.
 In particular, Japan is leading the way on hydrogen fuel and nuclear power as promising climate-smart technologies.
 It’s critical that California keeps an open mind as we look for the best ways to reduce carbon emissions while keeping the lights on, managing costs, and building on our state’s history of environmental protection.”

-The delegation will tour hydrogen production facilities, fuel cell vehicle manufacturing plants, port infrastructure, and hydrogen refueling stations, all of which have become key elements of Japan’s strategy to decarbonize homes, businesses, cars and other vessels.
-The delegation will also meet with nuclear plant operators to explore the potential of nuclear energy as a climate solution and baseload energy supplier.
+The delegation toured hydrogen production facilities, fuel cell vehicle manufacturing plants, port infrastructure, and hydrogen refueling stations, all of which have become key elements of Japan’s strategy to decarbonize homes, businesses, cars and other vessels.
+The delegation also met with nuclear plant operators to explore the potential of nuclear energy as a climate solution and baseload energy supplier.

-In addition to the clean energy meetings, the group will learn about the world-famous Shinkansen bullet train, witness demonstrations of next generation hydrogen-powered high speed rails, and see, firsthand, “MagLev” magnetic levitation propulsion technologies.
+In addition to the clean energy meetings, the group learned about the world-famous Shinkansen bullet train, witnessed demonstrations of next generation hydrogen-powered high speed rails, and saw, firsthand, “MagLev” magnetic levitation propulsion technologies.

 “Japan’s bullet train has marveled us all since it was first unveiled in the 1960s,” Hansen said.
 “With California still striving to connect the state’s northern, central, and southern regions by high speed rail, our study tour will allow state leaders to learn from the very best in the world as we consider what must be done for California to secure its own transportation future.”